Alokverma878/API_INTEGRATION/README.md

    *Sign up at OpenWeatherMap
    *Navigate to your API keys under the My Profile section *Copy your API key
-3. Insert Your API Key
+3. Insert Your API Key ( index.html file)
     e.g. const apiKey = "Your API key";
 4. Run the App
   Just open index.html in your browser.